 Professor Pauline Schaap FRSE

-Two lectures and a problem solving tutorial in the 3rd Developmental Biology course.
+Two lectures in the 3rd Developmental Biology course.

-Supervision of two to three special study components for 1st year medical students
+Supervision of special study components for 1st year medical students

-Supervision of a 4th year honours students and a summer student.
+Supervision of a 4th year honours students and summer students.

 Kawabe, Y., Schilde, C., Du, Q., and Schaap, P. (2015).
 A conserved signalling pathway for amoebozoan encystation that was co-opted for multicellular development.
 Nature Scientific reports 5, 9644.